Free Walking Tour of Belgravia, LondonPosted: 2009-06-08

 I find interesting travel information in the strangest, most unlooked-for places; here's one I found in the Google ads right here on this blog!
-By sheer chance I glanced at one of the advertisements, and saw somerhing intriguing about free walking tours of Belgravia, London.
+By sheer chance, I glanced at one of the advertisements, and saw something intriguing about free walking tours of Belgravia, London.
 I clicked on the link, and here's what I discovered:

 Every Saturday in June, City of Westminster Guides take visitors on a fascinating, completely free walking tour of Belgravia, London.
 The free tours cover in the history, architecture, and the people who made Belgravia into the elegant region it is today.